kirnap/ku-dependency-parser/README.md

 ## Getting started
 These instructions will get you a copy of dependency parser software on your machine.
 Once you installed whole system, you will have language modelling part and dependency parsing part.
 Most updated version can be found in [here](https://github.com/kirnap/dependencyParser)

 ### Prerequisites
+We use text file tokenized by [UDPipe](http://ufal.mff.cuni.cz/udpipe), please make sure that you have installed the it from their official [repository](https://github.com/ufal/udpipe).
 Entire software runs on Julia, so you need to install it from their official [download](https://julialang.org/downloads/) page.
 After successfully downloading Julia run the following command from terminal to install package dependencies.
-We use text file tokenized by [UDPipe](http://ufal.mff.cuni.cz/udpipe), please make sure that you have installed the (UDPipe) from official download page, we use the binary version from their official [repository](https://github.com/ufal/udpipe).

 ### Installing